grafana/grafana/ISSUE_TRIAGE.md

 ## External PRs

 Part of issue triage should also be triaging of external PRs.
-Main goal should to make sure PRs from external contributors have an owner and are not forgotten.
+Main goal should to make sure PRs from external contributors have an owner/reviewer and are not forgotten.

 1. Check new external PRs which do not have a reviewer.
 1. Check if there is a link to existing issue.